 If you are attending an international school that has an American (AP), Cambridge, or International Baccalaureate curriculum, you can read about our advanced credit policy.

 If you are admitted and decide to enroll at DePauw, we will also require that you submit proof of graduation in addition to a final, official transcript.

 Students from China, see the Optional Interview section for more information.

 Please write an essay of 250 – 500 words on a topic of your choice.
 This personal essay helps us become acquainted with you as a person and student, apart from courses, grades, test scores, and other objective data.
 It will also demonstrate your ability to organize your thoughts and express yourself in English.

-This requirement is fulfilled automatically when submitting the Common Application.
+This requirement is fulfilled through the Common Application website.

 All international students must submit proof of financial support in order to complete their application and be considered for admission to DePauw.

 The total estimated amount that must be shown in order to qualify for an I-20 form from DePauw for the 2014 – 15 academic year is $59,505 (less any financial awards for which you may qualify).
 Please note that this estimated number is subject to change once tuition has been officially set by the university later this year.

 The breakdown of this estimate for the 2014 – 15 academic year is as follows: